oils-for-unix/oils/doc/hay.md

 Slogans:

 - *Hay Ain't YAML*.
 It evaluates to [JSON][] + Shell Scripts.
+- *We need a better **control plane** language for the cloud*
-- *Oil Adds the Missing Declarative Part to Shell*
+- *Oil adds the missing declarative part to shell*

 This doc describes how to use Hay, with motivating examples.

 As of 2022, this is a new feature of Oil, and **it needs user feedback**.
-Nothing is set in stone, so you can influence the language and feature set.
+Nothing is set in stone, so you can influence the language and its features!

 [JSON]: $xref:JSON